Member of the European Parliament: MEPs within the Parliament

 Members of the 10th European Parliament:

 MEPs organise themselves into cross-national political groups, except for a few non-attached members known as Non-Inscrits who choose not to join a Group (or no Group wants them).
 The two largest groups are the European People's Party Group (EPP Group) and the Socialists & Democrats (S&D).
-These two groups have dominated the Parliament for much of its life, continuously holding between 40 and 70 percent of the seats together.
+These two groups have dominated the Parliament for much of its life, continuously holding between 40 and 70 per cent of the seats together.
 No single group has ever held a majority in Parliament.
 As a result of being broad alliances of national parties, European groups parties are decentralised and hence have more in common with parties in federal states like Germany or the United States than unitary states like the majority of the EU states.
 Although, the European groups, between 2004 and 2009, were actually more cohesive than their US counterparts.

 Aside from working through their groups, individual members are also guaranteed a number of individual powers and rights within the Parliament: